 I was kept out of the “cement” business as I began to call it.
 I made an attempt to talk to Ibrahim about import licences and demurrage charges and to make him aware of the grave risks he was taking.
 He had brought in a full shipload of cement without a licence and was now being pressured by the Lebanese and his Greek associates to import two further loads The national building programme could absorb as much cement as could be obtained, but, and it was a very big but, the established business interests would not be amused to have a very junior outside party muscling in on their territory.

+This escalated into a fiasco as Ibrahim had no idea of what he had taken on; no import licence, no place or plan for offloading.
+No clue at all .
+Eventually t.hey imported three shiploads.
+Panic and a road to ruin.
+A complete shambles.
+After this folly I had to make Ishaq aware of what Ibrahim was leading him into.
 The whole sorry business came to a head when the second ship telexed it was arriving in port within eighteen hours.
 Had it not been so serious I would have been amused by the panic that ensued Ibrahim tried to buy in the senior customs official to allow the ship to offload with priority.
 This he could not, dare not do.
 So they attempted to use the natural gas jetty for off loading but got a resounding rocket from the minister for oil and gas affairs for daring to suggest such a thing.
 Ishaq was still in London with many of the family and was soon due back in Doha.
 Panic.

 The third shipload was even too much for the Lebanese to take on.
 He disappeared overnight to Beirut, supposedly on his way to Athens to and negotiate the delay of the shipment.
 Meanwhile the second ship was hanging around in the port, not allowed to berth and running up catastrophic demurrage charges.
 Ibrahim was rushing around most government offices, visiting the bank manager and fixing various people to get the ship unloaded.
 Of course the answer had to be using costly lighters involving much labour and losing almost twenty per cent of the cargo spoilt by seawater due to bad handling by untutored labourers and leakage of ships bilges.
 The whole exercise was most unprofitable especially as no one would buy the cement except at a thumping discount.
 No one wished to get on the wrong side of the Minister, certainly not after he had put the word around that the cement on sale by Ibrahim was unwelcome in the market.
 By doing this, he knew that Ibrahim would have to off load at a loss and that was to be the punishment.